 Your company can repay the funds to the cash advance company in a number of ways.
 If you funded credit card sales, your company pays the finance company back through a percentage of its daily sales.
 This percentage, known as the “retrieval rate,” can range from 8% to 13% of your daily sales.
 It’s paid back by implementing split processing with your credit card processor.

 If you are not financing credit card sales, repayment happens by allowing the cash advance company to deduct funds from your bank account via the ACH system (direct withdrawal).
-For this reason, some merchant cash advances are also referred to as ACH loans.
+For this reason, some merchant cash advances are also referred to as ACH loans (or simply ‘cash advances’).
 Although most finance company debit your account every business day, some do so on a weekly basis.

 Disadvantages/Advantages of Merchant Cash Advances

 Merchant cash advances have some disadvantages.
 The main disadvantage of this solution is the cost of financing.
 As discussed in the previous section, this solution is expensive.
 As a result, companies should use this product only after careful consideration – and only if they are able to grow the business and pay the lender back.

 Companies can run into serious problems if they aren’t able to pay the cash advance back.
 If this happens, small businesses often resort to getting a second cash advance.
 They hope use the new cash advance to meet the payment obligations of the first advance, and to run the business.
 Unfortunately, doing this only pushes the problem to the near future.

 This situation often repeats itself.
 This causes the business owner to get a new advance to pay off the previous ones.
 You can see where this is heading.
 Having multiple cash advances is called ‘stacking’ and is very risky.
 It often leads to serious financial problems – or business failure.
 The only solution to this is to pay off the open cash advances – either by consolidating them through a better facility or by some other means.
 The best option is to avoid this situation altogether.